dmonn/djangocms-career/README.rst

 DjangoCMS Career is a plugin to easily showcase career and educational paths.
 The recommended use for this plugin is on a Portfolio- or a personal CV-Website.
 The plugin was initially created for - and first used by - my personal `CV-Page`_.
-Check it out!

 .. _CV-Page: https://dmonn.ch